voxel51/fiftyone/docs/source/user_guide/app.rst

     :ref:`App config <configuring-fiftyone-app>`.

-For :ref:`grouped datasets <groups>`, you should create two indexes for each field you wish to filter by in query performance mode: the field itself and a compound index that includes the group slice name:
+For :ref:`grouped datasets <groups>`, you should create two indexes for each field you wish to filter by: the field itself and a compound index that includes the group slice name:

 .. code-block:: python
     :linenos: